FRC1410/Scouting2024/README.md

   * I assume you already have `git` since you are seeing this README.
   * First you will need `rbenv`.
+  * On windows do this instead [rbenv windows](https://github.com/ccmywish/rbenv-for-windows)
   * Follow the instructions [here](https://github.com/rbenv/rbenv)
   * The easiest way on a mac is using [homebrew](https://brew.sh/)
   * If you have installed `brew` then run `brew install rben`